9QIX/AdrianCantrill-SAA-C03/XIV. HA & Scaling/XXI. Gateway Load Balancer.md

 ## Conclusion

 Gateway Load Balancers are essential for **scalable, flexible, third-party security** in AWS.
 They abstract complexity, maintain packet integrity, and support dynamic workloads without compromising performance or security.

-> _Continue to the next lesson for nuanced features and advanced configurations of GWLB._